-All of the books coming to Dungeons and Dragons in 2023, featuring giants, Planescape, and the Deck of Many Things
+All of the books coming to Dungeons and Dragons in 2023 and beyond

-But we can’t deny that this year’s releases look pretty exciting, from a compilation of heist-themed adventures in Tales from the Golden Vault to the long-anticipated return of the classic setting Planescape.
-Let’s take a look at everything coming to the game in 2023.
+At the latest D&D Direct, Chris Perkins explained that “D&D fans are truly the heart of this brand” as he walked through the list of D&D books for 2023 and beyond.
+And we can’t deny that this year’s releases look pretty exciting, from a compilation of heist-themed adventures in Keys from the Golden Vault (available now) to the long-anticipated return of the classic setting Planescape.

-- February 21 (early access February 7): Keys from the Golden Vault adventure anthology
+- Keys from the Golden Vault adventure anthology

 This heist-themed adventure anthology should be similar to recent books to Candlekeep Mysteries and Journeys through the Radiant Citadel, with 13 adventures for players from levels 1 – 11.
 But this time it’s all about heists and the commuting of same — think Ocean’s 11 but with a fantasy setting, or The Palace Job series of novels by Patrick Weekes.
 The book is setting-agnostic, so you can drop these adventures into your home game to give your players a criminal (or at least sneaky) caper, run them as one-shots to offer your players something different than the classic fantasy game, or string them together into an epic heist narrative.